Rozguelstinsking/devops/README.md

 You must to have a remote server image to do connection with ssh service and downloades sshkeyfile.
 In this case is devEnv.pem defined into hosts file

-1.-Install ansible
+* 1.-Install ansible
-2.-Download code from repo
+* 2.-Download code from repo
-3.-Define host ip, user, and ssh credentials server(keyfile), all this into hosts file defined on root repo path 4.- downloaded files into /opt directory... yuo must to download versions and tools defined into playbook.yml to copy from /opt/<tool> to remote server 5.-run playbook.yml
+* 3.-Define host ip, user, and ssh credentials server(keyfile), all this into hosts file defined on root repo path
+* 4.- downloaded files into /opt directory... yuo must to download versions and tools defined
+*   into playbook.yml to copy from /opt/<tool> to remote server. *
+* 5.-run playbook.yml
- "ansible-playbook playbook.yml"
+* $"ansible-playbook playbook.yml"

 ### Contribution guidelines ###